system-ui/designql/readme.md

 A design system typically consists of the same key parts:

-- theme
+- :art: theme
-- branding
+- :nail_care: branding
-- styling
-- icons
-- components
+- :ballot_box: components
-- documentation
+- :books: documentation
+- :trohpy: icons

 DesignQL boils this down to a schema that can be shared amongst a team and their projects.
-It exposes a GraphQL API that can be used to generate React code with many JSON-in-JS libraries and down the road other targets like (Atomic JSON, React Native, Vue, etc.).
+It exposes a GraphQL API that can be used to document React code with many CSS-in-JS libraries and down the road export to other render targets like (Atomic CSS, React Native, Vue).

 More importantly, it defines and provides an interface for programmatic access mentioned earlier.